brettholman/bin/README.md

 git clone --bare $repository $repositoryDir cd $repositoryDir mkdir untracked
-# Add files to the untracked dir that you want to be consistent between worktrees
+# Add files to the untracked dir that you want to be consistent between worktrees this can and should match the directory structure of $repository@main
 # Navigate back to $repositoryDir (cd $repositoryDir)
 wt-sync
 # This will open up fzf with all of your active worktrees